Piulres/laravel_crud_example/readme.md

 ----
 ### Tech
-Tonca uses a number of open source projects to work properly:
+Uses a number of open source projects to work properly:

 * [jQuery]
 * [Bootstrap]